Covenants

 In doing this he acted very well and honorably, taking account of the resurrection.

-So, what happened to Mother Mary?
+So, we ask one last time before we answer, what happened to Mother Mary?

-Well, she’s alive!
-Alive and in heaven!
+Well, she’s alive and in heaven!

 As living husband, Abraham was responsible to care for his wife, in life and in death.
 And so, he buries her to prepare her body to rise in the resurrection.
+The consequence of our sin, made clear by God, was that death and dust now await us.
+He tells Man in Eden,

 For as in Adam all die, so also in Christ shall all be made alive… The last enemy to be destroyed is death… Thus it is written, “the first man Adam became a living soul”; the last Adam became a life-giving spirit… Death is swallowed up in Victory… Thanks be to God who gives us the victory through our Lord Jesus christ.